Nurse Information

 Please notify the school if your child has been diagnosed with or you suspect they have a communicable disease such as chicken pox, impetigo, fifth disease, head lice, pink eye, scabies, strep throat, etc...
 This allows us to take proper precautions to try to prevent the spread of communicable diseases throughout the school and provide your child with a healthy and safe learning environment.

 Getting your children immunized is an important way to protect their health.
-Make sure your child receives regular checkups at your doctor's office or local health clinic.
-Keep a record of your child's vaccinations.
-Provide the school with a copy of your child's vaccinations.
-If you wish to waive your child's immunizations, a waiver form is available in the school office.
+In addition, make sure your child receives regular checkups at your doctor's office or local health clinic.
+It is recommended for parents to keep a record of your child's vaccinations.
+Parents are required to provide the school with a copy of your child's vaccination record.

 Eating Breakfast